DOSull/Geographical-Computing/README.md

 # GISC 425 Emerging Topics in GIScience: Geographical Computing
 Recent years have seen the (re)emergence of programmatic approaches to geographical information science and the de-emphasis of established desktop 'GIS' packages, both in research settings and in the commercial world.
-This class introduces the python programming language and the python geospatial ecosystem to prepare students for conducting research in this new context.
+This class introduces the Python programming language and the Python geospatial ecosystem to prepare students for conducting research in this new context.

 ## Important dates
 Item | Dates